thanhtan541/dotfile/presentation/vim_template.md

 * Efficiency
 * It speaks the hunan-language when typing
     * More intuitive than Nano :))

+> Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code… Therefore, making it easy to read makes it easier to write.”
+― Robert C. Martin

 # Why: Part 2 - Examples